That’s where chore charts come in.

 Found on Penny Pinchin’ Mom

-This chore chart does some serious double-duty, if not triple-duty.
-Have your kids fill out what their chores, punishments, etc, AND you can mutually determine the value of that chore and punishment, in monetary form.
+Use these free chore charts so your kids know what’s expected AND you can mutually determine the value of that chore and punishment, in monetary form.

 Found on Go Grow Go